The timetable for preparing the year-end accounts is now available.

 Your school's CFR return has now been produced and submitted to the Department for Education (DfE).

 Copyright gives creators the freedom to decide what happens to their creations.
-You may use someone else's work only if you have their permission by the copyright owner or if the law allows it.
+You may use someone else's work only if you have permission by the copyright owner or if the law allows it.

 Changes to the way the Early Years (EY) funding for maintained schools is to be shown in SAP for 2017-2018.